-The Council of Fashion Designers of America (CFDA) has unveiled the official calendar for the forthcoming New York Fashion Week, which is set to run over three days, from 13 to 16 September.
-In contrast to the recent week in Milan offering a balanced mix of both virtual and physical shows, most of the presentations for New York will be online-only, and accessible via the CFDA’s Runway360 platform.
+The Council of Fashion Designers of America (CFDA) has unveiled the official calendar for the forthcoming New York Fashion Week, which is set to run over three days September 13-16.

-From 13 to 16 September, the abridged schedule of presentations for the Spring/Summer 2021 collections will only include some 60 shows, and most of these will be exclusively online.
+Times are tough for the fashion industry, which has been hit hard by the coronavirus crisis, and in particular for New York City, where the next fashion week has once again been shortened.
+Set to run from September 13 to 16, the abridged schedule of presentations for the 2021 spring-summer collections will only include some 60 shows, and most of these will be exclusively online.

-The good news for fashion addicts and the public in general is that there will be plenty of content — including a number of full-fledged shows — to see online.
-Another plus for the digital schedule is that it can accommodate for a larger number of newcomers (Aknvas, Anne Klein, Colleen Allen, Dur Doux, Oak & Acorn, VeniceW, and Wolk Morais among others) — brands that might not have had the exposure under other circumstances.
+The good news for fashion addicts and the public in general is that there will be plenty of content — including a number of shows — to see on the internet.
+Another positive is the large number of newcomers on the reduced schedule (Aknvas, Anne Klein, Colleen Allen, Dur Doux, Oak & Acorn, Venicew, and Wolk Morais among others), who might not have been so numerous under other circumstances.

-New York Fashion Week will kick off at 5pm local time on 13 September with Jason Wu, and round off at 7pm on 16 September with Tom Ford.
-Carolina Herrera, Dennis Basso, Marchesa, Badgley Mischka, LaQuan Smith and Eckhaus Latta will be among the number of big names taking part.
+New York Fashion Week will kick off at 5 pm local time on September 13 with Jason Wu and come to an end at 7 pm on September 16 with Tom Ford.
+Carolina Herrera, Dennis Basso, Marchesa, Badgley Mischka, LaQuan Smith and Eckhaus Latta will be among the other big names taking part.
 However, many more will be conspicuously absent, most notably Tory Burch, Proenza Schouler, Brandon Maxwell and Prabal Gurung.